getvictor/website/content/posts/todo-slug/index.md

 We need to have a strong commitment from the engineers and managers for the new architecture and for the specific architectural split we're proposing.
 Without this commitment, it is easy for engineers to fall back into old patterns and start making architectural compromises.
-Without a manager's commitment, it is easy for the manager to encourage engineers to do whatever is fastest to get the story done.
+Without a manager's commitment, it is easy for the manager to encourage engineers to do whatever is fastest to get the user story done.

 ### Better architectural governance